wordware-ai/magnitude-fork/README.md

 ## Integrating with CI/CD
 You can run Magnitude tests in CI anywhere that you could run Playwright tests, just include LLM client credentials.
 For instructions on running tests cases on GitHub actions, see [here](https://docs.magnitude.run/integrations/github-actions).

-## FAQ

-### Why not OpenAI Operator / Claude Computer Use?
-We use separate planning / execution models in order to plan effective tests while executing them quickly and reliably.
-OpenAI or Anthropic's Computer Use APIs are better suited to general purpose desktop/web tasks but lack the speed, reliability, and cost-effectiveness for running test cases.
-Magnitude's agent is designed from the ground up to plan and execute test cases, and provides a native test runner purpose-built for designing and running these tests.

 ## Contact

 To get a personalized demo or see how Magnitude can help your company, feel free to reach out to us at founders@magnitude.run